 Accommodation Options:

-Address: Calle Recoleta, 558. - Hospedaje Turístico Recoleta: An intimate and cozy hostel with only 36 beds.
-It is ideal for solo travelers seeking a friendly atmosphere and meeting new companions to explore Machu Picchu.
+- Hospedaje Turístico Recoleta: An intimate and cozy hostel with only 36 beds.
+It’s ideal for solo travelers looking for a friendly atmosphere and meeting new companions to explore Machu Picchu.
+Address: Corner of Calle Recoleta and Jirón Pumacahua 160 – Urbanización Tahuantinsuyo, Cusco

-Address: Esquina Calle Recoleta y Jirón Pumacahua 160-Urbanización Tahuantinsuyo. - La Wak’a Perdida: A beautiful and quiet property in Cusco’s historic center, close to main tourist attractions.
+- La Wak’a Perdida: A beautiful and quiet property in Cusco’s historic center, close to main tourist attractions.
 Offers comfortable shared dormitories and private rooms for a cozy stay.
+Address: Urb.
+Lucrepata Block E, Lot 6-B, Cusco 08003, Peru

 Take advantage of the opportunity to experience all that Lucrepata and its surroundings have to offer!
 Book accommodation at one of our recommended options and start planning your adventures.